JuliaIO/GoogleDrive.jl/docs/src/index.md

 ```
 ## Preface

-This manual is designed to get you started using GoogleDrive.jl Package in julia in Julia.
+This manual is designed to get you started using GoogleDrive.jl Package in Julia.
-It assumes that you already familiar with the basic of [datadeps](https://white.ucc.asn.au/DataDeps.jl/stable/index.html).

 ## Installation